remy/remysharp.com/public/blog/before-you-buy-an-lte-pixel-watch-for-your-teen.md

 The boy is 14 and regularly does long outdoor runs.
 He tracks his run with Strava by carrying his phone with him.
 But carrying a phone (because they're bulky) is a pain.
 He also plans to swim in the sea during summer and we've all said we don't want him having a mobile just left on the beach until he comes back in.

-Mum also runs and she's been caught in the past a few miles away without a phone, injured and asking a stranger to use their phone to call me for help (she was okay after some recovery).
+Mum (his, not mine) also runs and she's been caught in the past a few miles away without a phone, injured and asking a stranger to use their phone to call me for help (she was okay after some recovery).

 So the agreement was that we'd try to find a smart watch that also has call and text facility (ie. LTE).